 To appeal, students must follow the College's policy on grievances.
 They should provide a dated, written statement with the reason/proof of error within fourteen (14) days of the final grade due date (See Academic Calendar.).
 The instructor will assess the situation and determine an appropriate resolution.
-Should the instructor decide to change the grade, he or she has until the end of the current module to submit the student's written statement and written resolution on a grade change form to the Programs Manager.
+Should the instructor decide to change the grade, he or she has until the end of the current module to submit the student's written statement and written resolution on a grade change form to the Director of Student Services & Programs.